PSLmodels/PSL-Infrastructure/Community/contribute.md

 # Contributing to PSL

+Explore how to contribute to PSL, from technical enhancements to adding new models, and learn about the submission process and community engagement opportunities.

 You are welcome to contribute to PSL by making a technical contribution to PSL infrastructure like the website and Catalog-Builder, adding a model to the library, or contributing to one of the models already in the library.

 When you feel that you have made a valuable contribution, please add it to RELEASES.md.
 If you think PSL users should know about it, add it to NEWS.md.
 If your name is not already in contributors.md, add it.